jcolag/VerdigrisGenes/README.md

  - [X] Write an interpreter for the language.

  - [ ] Increase the scope/context sensitivity of code generation, in particular loop bodies changing loop conditions.
+Obviously, we can't evaluate the fitness of infinite loops.

+ - [ ] In cases where infinite loops can't be avoided, a maximum number of instructions or iterations might be worth instituting.

  - [ ] "Pretty-print" the output programs.